lowkey42/lowkey42.github.com/about.md

 I've worked on a couple of small to medium sized games as part of my semester/hobby/GameJam projects.
 Some of the more interesting ones I've listed <a href="/portfolio">here</a>.
 My biggest private project to date probably is my pet-engine <a href="/portfolio#mirrage">Mirrage</a>.
 I've started this project as a way to wrap my head around the Vulkan API.
 Over time &ndash; and (mostly) through my <a href="/ssgi_thesis.pdf">Bachelor's thesis</a> &ndash; it evolved into an actual renderer.
 Ever since, it has grown through some semester and GameJam projects into a semi-usable game engine.

 Fueled by some of my work in graphics programming and a passion for RPGs, I've also developed an interest in procedural content generation.
 The most interesting aspect to me is the potential of game world generation and interactive generation/adaption of stories.
 This let me to my newest playground-project <a href="/portfolio#yggdrasill">Yggdrasill</a>.
-This project is still in an early planning/prototyping phase, but my goal is to attempt to generate realistic world-maps based on physical simulations and artistic input.
+This project is still in a pretty early stage, but my goal is to create a framework that can be used generate realistic world-maps based on physical simulations and artistic input.

 If you would like to get in touch just send me an <a href="mailto:info@second-system.de">e-mail</a>, contact me through <a href="http://www.xing.com/profile/Florian_Oetke" rel="noopener noreferrer">Xing</a> or have a look at my projects on <a href="https://gitlab.com/lowkey42" rel="noopener noreferrer">GitLab</a> or <a href="https://github.com/lowkey42" rel="noopener noreferrer">GitHub</a>.